-Recent events in American politics have sewn confusion in the minds of constituents on the process of impeachment.
-It is a simple legal process akin to a grand jury indictment followed by a trial and can be brought on a federal or state level against public officials.
+Events in American politics have sown confusion on the process of impeachment.
+It is a simple legal process involving an accusation of wrongdoing followed by a trial and can be brought on a federal or state level against public officials.
+The most high-profile impeachments have been those of U.S. presidents, but other officials can be impeached, as well.

 The Founding Fathers identified two specific actions – treason and bribery – they believed were serious enough charges to remove a duly elected president.
-The term “high crimes and misdemeanors” are also grounds to impeach, but the broad definition does not make the process easy.
+The term “high crimes and misdemeanors” are also grounds to impeach, but the broad definition of these actions does lead to confusion and controversy.

-In a federal impeachment against a sitting elected official, the U.S. House of Representatives has the responsibility to levy charges while the U.S. Senate hears the case against the person accused acting as a jury.
+In a federal impeachment against an elected official, the U.S. House of Representatives has the responsibility to bring charges (the accusation).
+Then the U.S. Senate hears the case against the accused person in a trial and the senators act as a jury.
 A state impeachment is a bit different, as each state’s legislature must adhere to its own constitution.
-They might not be the same provisions as are laid out in the U.S. Constitution.
+They might not be the same procedures as are laid out in the U.S. Constitution.

-Either federal or state impeachment processes are designed for the removal of an official from office and were not designed to be used for political purposes to advance any agenda that is not the will of the people.
+Federal or state impeachment processes are designed for the removal of an official who has broken the law, and were not designed to be used for political purposes to advance any agenda that is not the will of the people.

 The process is as follows: